-Justice Michael Kirby: I have a dim recollection.
-I'm afraid I'm... my brother has a wonderful recollection of facts.
-I have an adult brain that can remember some things but not sort of things of this kind.
+Justice Michael Kirby: I have only a dim recollection.
+My brother has a wonderful recollection of facts.
+I have an adult brain so can remember some things but not things of this kind.
 I'd never be able to write Mr Crossman's diaries, I'd have to keep very detailed notes of such things.
-But I have a dim recollection that wilson Tuckey didn't stay, that he made his speech and like so many politicians, busy men and women, he just swept away and the storm erupted around him soon afterwards.
+But I have a dim recollection that Wilson Tuckey didn't stay: that he made his speech and like so many politicians, busy men and women, he just swept away and the storm erupted around him soon afterwards.
 But that's just my general recollection.